agermanidis/pigeon/README.md

     from pigeonXT import annotate

     df = pd.DataFrame([
-        {'title': 'Star wars'},
+        {'example': 'Star wars'},
-        {'title': 'The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom'}, {'title': 'Eternal Sunshine of the Spotless Mind'}, {'title': 'Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb'}, {'title': 'Killer klowns from outer space'},
+        {'example': 'The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom'}, {'example': 'Eternal Sunshine of the Spotless Mind'}, {'example': 'Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb'},
+        {'example': 'Killer klowns from outer space'},
     ])

     labels = ['Adventure', 'Romance', 'Fantasy', 'Science fiction', 'Horror', 'Thriller']